-These notification gaps put people in the Health Connector who are nearing Medicare eligibility at serious risk.
+Disregarding your Medicare eligibility while staying enrolled in a Health Connector plan can lead to a delay in Medicare enrollment.
 Honest enrollment mistakes can lead to lifetime premium penalties, gaps in coverage, disruptions in access to needed care, tax penalties and recovery, by the IRS resulting from the loss of premium tax credits and delayed Medicare enrollment.
 To avoid these consequences, it is imperative that Health Connector members who are eligible for Medicare enroll in Medicare in a timely way, notify their Connector plan about their Medicare eligibility, and cancel their Connector plan.

 As always feel free to contact your local SHINE Regional Office at